 And who the hell pushed me?

-Marc’s back faces me, strong and lean, his muscles tense up as he unsheathes his long sword from his back.
+Marc’s back faces me, strong and lean, he tenses up and unsheathes his longsword from his back.
 He slices down the glob demon in one fell swoop, showing perfection in his flawless attack.
 He didn’t even use the short sword on his waist, as expected of my perfect Corps General.
-Such a show off.
+Such a show-off.